tonysyu/skloupe/DEVELOPMENT.rst

 Organization
 ============

-`skloupe` is organized into the following subpackages:
+`scikits-loupe` is organized into the following subpackages:

 utils
    Basic utilities shared by other subpackages.